junxit/us-congress-bills-114/metadata.md

 - 2016-04-28 — Introduced in Senate
 - 2016-04-28 — Read twice and referred to the Committee on Rules and Administration.
 (Sponsor introductory remarks on measure: CR S2560-2562; text of measure as introduced: CR S2562)
+- 2016-07-13 — Amendment SA 4973 agreed to in Senate by Unanimous Consent.
+- 2016-07-13 — Amendment SA 4973 proposed by Senator Grassley for Senator Blunt. (consideration: CR S5092; text: CR S5092) To increase the amount of funds authorized to be appropriated to the National Recording Preservation Foundation.
+- 2016-07-13 — Measure laid before Senate by unanimous consent. (consideration: CR S5091-5092)
+- 2016-07-13 — Passed Senate with an amendment by Unanimous Consent. (text: CR S5092)
+- 2016-07-13 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S5092)
+- 2016-07-13 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2016-07-13 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2016-07-13 — Senate amendment agreed to: Amendment SA 4973 agreed to in Senate by Unanimous Consent.
+- 2016-07-13 — Senate amendment proposed (on the floor): Amendment SA 4973 proposed by Senator Grassley for Senator Blunt.(consideration: CR S5092; text: CR S5092)
+- 2016-07-13 — Senate amendment submitted